 Keypad map will create a resolution list able to use indexes to give back the related key.
-Comparing to matrix corcuit, PINs from 1 to 4 identify columns in reverse order (from right to left).
-In same way, PINs from 5 to 8 identify rows in reverse way from bottom to top.
-For this reason, scanning the matrix with same order of keypan PINs will require a reverse map definition:
+Comparing to matrix circuit, PINs from 1 to 4 identify columns in reverse order (from right to left).
+In the same way, PINs from 5 to 8 identify rows in a reverse way from the bottom to top.
+For this reason, scanning the matrix with the same order of keypad PINs will require a reverse map definition:

 key_map=[["D","#","0","*"],\ ["C","9","8","7"],\ ["B","6","5","4"],\ ["A","3","2","1"]]

-We now arrive to main function, which reads keypad input.
-This function implements a single scan cycle which checks if any button has been pressed.
+We now arrive at the main function, which reads keypad input.
+This function implements a single scan cycle that checks if any button has been pressed.

 We already decided that we’ll trigger rows and read columns.
-Each single row is put to low (the other remaining to high):
+Every single row is put to low (the other remaining to high):

 def Keypad4x4Read(cols,rows): for r in rows: GPIO.output(r, GPIO.LOW)

-Next statement acquire in one line columns states, associating them to a list variable:
+The next statement acquires in one line columns states, associating them to a list variable:

 We defined column PINs to default high (with previous pull_up_down=GPIO.PUD_UP option) when not connected to any source.
 This will get “result=[1,1,1,1]” when no keys are pressed and min(result) will be “1”.
 In this case, next if statement isn’t activated and row output is restored to HIGH.
 This will be repeated for all rows and then the function will exit with a “None” result.